 Medi-Cal is California's version of the federal Medicaid program.
 It is a public health insurance program that provides health care services for low-income individuals, families with children, seniors, persons with disabilities, foster care youth, and pregnant women.
-The Patient Protection and Affordable Care Act (ACA) strives to improve both access to health care and the general health of all residents.
+The Patient Protection and Affordable Care Act (ACA) strives to improve access to health care and the general health of all residents.

-Human Impacts Alameda County Social Services Agency Individuals Receiving Medi-Cal Individuals receive Medi-Cal (approximately 1/4 of 500 450 the County's population) 400 350 of Medi-Cal recipients 300 28% 250 are children 200 150 Adults age 50 years and 100 older will transition from 6K restricted Medi-Cal to full Apr-12 Aug-13 Dec-14 May-16 Sep-17 Feb-19 Jun-20 Oct-21 Mar-23 -scope Medi-Cal on May Source: Alameda County SSA Caseload report (quarterly), January 2022 1, 2022
+Individuals receive Medi-Cal (approximately 1/4 of the County's population)

+of Medi-Cal recipients are children

+Adults age 50 years and older will transition from restricted Medi-Cal to full -scope Medi-Cal on May 1, 2022

-The FY 2022-23 Enacted State Budget expands health coverage to more Californians by providing \$835.6 million (\$626.1M GF) and provides full scope Medi-Cal coverage to over 700,000 adults age 26 to 49 years in California, regardless of immigration status, effective January 1, 2024, but leaves many adults who are essential workers at risk of COVID exposure daily.
+The Governor's FY 2022-23 May Revise takes further steps to provide health coverage to more Californians by providing \$834 million (\$625M GF) to expand full scope Medi-Cal coverage to over 700,000 adults age 26 to 49 years in California, regardless of immigration status, effective January 1, 2024.
+However, the delay in the adult expansion continues to leave many adults who are essential workers at risk of COVID exposure daily.

-Funding - The FY 2022-23 Enacted State Budget includes \$50 million total funds (\$19 Million GF) to reduce premiums to zero for Medi-Cal beneficiaries under the Optional Targeted Low-Income Children's Program, Children's Health Insurance Program (CHIP), and the 250 Percent of Federal Poverty Level (FPL) Working Disabled Program, thereby easing financial burdens.
+Funding - The Governor's Proposed Budget includes \$53 million total funds (\$19 Million GF) to reduce premiums to zero for Medi-Cal beneficiaries under the Children's Health Insurance Program (CHIP) and the 250% of Federal Poverty Level (FPL) Working Disabled Program, thereby easing financial burdens.